ozyurtf/cpu-scheduler/README.md

 - user space
 - kernel space

 We can put the threads entirely in the user space.
 But when we do this, the kernel won't know anything about these threads.
-It will see the processes as single threaded and just try to manage the processes directly.
+The only execution unit it will see will be processes and it will see the them as single threaded and try to manage the processes directly.

 The advantage of putting threads to the user space entirely is that through this way, we can implement threads in an operating system that does not support multithreading.
 With this approach, threads are implemented in the library/application and all the thread management is handled in there (user space).